-Clean up the water: There are several ways of getting rid of the standing water and this should be done as soon as you are able to because the longer the water stays the more damage it is likely to
+1. Clean up the water: There are several ways of getting rid of the standing water and this should be done as soon as you can because the longer the water stays the more damage it is likely to

-Drying out: After getting the water out, proceed to dry by using dehumidifiers, fans and if the weather permits, good old sun drying, so open the windows and let the sunshine in.
-This would promote optimal air circulation and cut short drying
+3. Drying out: After getting the water out, proceed to dry by using dehumidifiers or fans.
+The wind speed of the Alorair Zeus Extreme Axial air mover is as high as 3000 CFM, which greatly reduces the drying time.
+And if the weather permits, good old sun drying, so open the windows and let the sunshine in.
+This would promote optimal air circulation and cut short drying.

-Disinfect: To take destroy all harmful bacteria.
+4. Disinfect: To take destroy all harmful bacteria.
 Ten percent of bleached is often the employed solution.
-It usually is allowed to stay on the surface or material for about ten minutes before it is rinsed off with clean water and subsequently
+It usually is allowed to stay on the surface or material for about ten minutes before it is rinsed off with clean water and subsequently.

 Prevention of mold growth

 Mold and mildew usually take about 48-72 hours before they begin to develop after exposure to moisture.
 Thorough drying out should be done, and residual moisture removed and if mold has begun to form on carpets, mattresses, toys, it is best if it is discarded as mold spores can spread to other unaffected areas.
+Or you can consider renting an air scrubber.
+Alorair®cleanshield Hepa 550 Air Scrubber can remove mold spores and other harmful particles to provide clean air for your house.
 Clean hard surfaces and use a mold deterrent on any area or piece of furniture susceptible to mold growth.
 After which you test for the mold growth by smell (not advised), if the furniture or property is damp or not.